 Year 9 is a bridging year between Key Stage 3 and 4.
 While we retain the creativity and breadth of the Key Stage 3 curriculum, we focus on consolidating the skills required for the beginning of the GCSE curriculum in Year 10.
 We begin the year with an intensive and whole text exploration of Shakespeare’s Romeo and Juliet and later examine George Orwell’s Animal Farm.
 These units are marked against the GCSE criteria for literature and prepare the student for their study of our chosen GCSE texts.

 Over the Literature course, all students will study Shakespeare’s Macbeth, Robert Louis Stevenson’s The Strange Case of Dr Jekyll & Mr Hyde, J.B Priestley’s An Inspector Calls and a range of poetry from the AQA Power & Conflict anthology.
-In doing so, students are encouraged to explore not just how writers craft their language to convey meanings, but also how the themes and issues of these texts can be related to from both a modern perspective but also decolonised perspective.
+In doing so, students are encouraged to explore not just how writers craft their language to convey meanings, but also how the big themes and issues of these texts can be related to from both a modern perspective but also an inclusive and decolonised perspective.

 For Language, students will learn to read a range of fiction and non-fiction texts critically, as well as to develop their own creative and journalistic writing skills.
-Alongside this, students complete a Spoken Language assessment in order to help develop their confidence in public speaking.

 We organise our Key Stage 4 content along a spiral curriculum in which we cover all the Literature texts and Language Exam skills in Year 10 and then return to them in Year 11, allowing us much more time to focus on recalling knowledge and teaching the exam writing skills in more depth.